 Top of Page

-Amida Nyorai, Raigo-in Temple; Photo scanned from temple brochure.Buddhism for the Common Folk (Kamakura Era)
+Amida Nyorai, Raigo-in Temple; Photo scanned from temple brochure.spacerBuddhism for the Common Folk

 Three deities -- Amida Buddha (this page), Kannon Bodhisattva, and Jizo Bodhisattva -- are intimately connected with Japan's popular Pure Land sects.
-All three came to prominence among the common people in the Kamakura Era (1185-1333).
+All three became extremely popular saviors among the common people in the centuries that followed.
 Even today, these three remain the bedrock of folk Buddhism in modern Japan -- Amida for the life to come in paradise, Kannon to assist those in distress in the earthly life, and Jizo to protect against the torments of hell.
 Both Kannon and Jizo serve Amida.

-The Nichiren Sect, which also came to prominence during the Kamakura period, adamantly rejects the Amida "quick path" to salvation, claiming it actually harms Buddhist belief, for it does not prompt people to pursue a life of reflection and improvement.
+The Nichiren Sect, another important sect founded in the Kamakura period, adamantly rejects the Amida “quick path” to salvation, claiming it actually harms Buddhist belief, for it does not prompt people to pursue a life of reflection and improvement.
 It is a false doctrine to adherents of the Nichiren Sect, for Amida faith lulls people into believing they need not practice Buddhism during their lifetime -- to gain salvation, they need only repent on their deathbed, even if they were bad people during their lifetime.
 To Nichiren devotees, chanting alone will not bring salvation.
 It is only a first step, a preliminary practice, in religious advancement.
 It must be followed by rigorous Buddhist practice and meditation.
+The Nichiren sect thus holds Amida worship in low esteem.

 Top of Page